danrix/CloudFormation-vanishing-bastion/readme.md

 When used manually, this yaml template must include the full path to a series of AWS Parameter Store parameters in the first section of the file.
 These are then referenced elsewhere in the template.
 The parameters are:

+- *vpcId*
-- *vpcId*                   Id of the VPC
+        Id of the VPC
+- *igwId*
-- *igwId*                   Id of the Internet Gateway.
+        Id of the Internet Gateway.
 Assumed existing in this project.
+- *publicSubnetCIDR*
-- *publicSubnetCIDR*        The CIDR block to be assigned to the public subnet.
+        The CIDR block to be assigned to the public subnet.
+- *publicSubnetAZ*
-- *publicSubnetAZ*          Availability Zone for the public subnet.
+        Availability Zone for the public subnet.
+- *amiId*
-- *amiId*                   Id of the image used to build the EC2 instance (has to be built and configured prior to this)
+        Id of the image used to build the EC2 instance (has to be built and configured prior to this)
+- *ec2InstanceType*
-- *ec2InstanceType*         See catalog of EC2 instance types to select the most appropriate.
+        See catalog of EC2 instance types to select the most appropriate.
+- *ec2KeyPair*
-- *ec2KeyPair*              encryption key pair to be used.
+        Encryption key pair to be used.
 MUST exist and you must have access to it.
+- *ec2PrivateIp*
-- *ec2PrivateIp*            private IP through which the instance can be accessed from within the VPC, if necessary.
+        Private IP through which the instance can be accessed from within the VPC, if necessary.
+- *ec2InternalBastionIp*
-- *ec2InternalBastionIp*    The IP (in CIDR block format) of the "inner" host with which the "external" bastion host can communicate.
+        The IP (in CIDR block format) of the "inner" host with which the "external" bastion host can communicate.